Executive Director-Joel Netshitenzhe

 David has an interest in international political economy with emphasis on alternative economics and emerging economies, international relations with focus on Africa, foreign policy and diplomacy and security studies.
 David joined the Mapungubwe Institute in November 2010.

-Researcher: Faculty of Knowledge Economy and Scientific Advancement-Zamanzima Mazibuko
+Senior Researcher: Faculty of Knowledge Economy and Scientific Advancement-Zamanzima Mazibuko

 She has a patent filed with WITS Enterprise for a nano-enabled drug delivery system designed and formulated for her Master's Degree.
 Zamanzima was awarded a Carnegie Bale Scholarship for black women in Science and Engineering between 2007- and 2011.
 In 2013, she was awarded a Gauteng Department of Agriculture and Rural Development (GDARD) bursary to complete her Master's degree.
 She has been a member of the Golden Key International Society since 2008.

-Zamanzima joins MISTRA as a Researcher in the Faculty of Knowledge Economy and Scientific Advancement (KESA).
+Zamanzima joined MISTRA as a Researcher in the Faculty of Knowledge Economy and Scientific Advancement (KESA).
 Previously, she was a Project Research Assistant at the Student Equity and Talent Management Unit (SETMU) at the University of the Witwatersrand.
 She is passionate about social justice and more specifically, gender equality.
 She plans to pursue a PhD degree in the near future.

 Researcher: Humanity-Dr. Beth Vale